Before reading any further pleasedo

 you from working.
 You

-want to be available to everyone so why exclude yourself?
-Remember
+want to be available to everyone, so why exclude yourself?
+We believe

 skills.